efimlosev/corpcolo/noc-ps/README.md

 # NOC-PS

-please [visit](https://www.noc-ps.com/downloads/PXE_API.html) to learn more about NOC -PS API
+please [visit](https://www.noc-ps.com/downloads/PXE_API.html) to learn more about NOC - PS API

 1. json_p_n.py - a simple library which helps to send requests to your  NOC -PS provistion system.
 2. password.py - we need this file to make our main library work.